-Mine is a domestic drama set in 1960s London based on real events in her family.
+Alison currently has a trio of novels published by Darkstroke.
+The first, Mine, is a domestic drama set in 1960s London based on real events in her family.
 She is the only person who can tell this particular story.
 Exploring themes of class, ambition and sexual politics, Mine shows how ordinary people can make choices that lead them into extraordinary situations.

 Alison teaches creative and life-writing, runs workshops and retreats with Imagine Creative Writing Workshops(www.imaginecreativewriting.co.uk) as well as working as a freelance editor.
 She is a member of the Society of Authors and the Romantic Novelists’ Association.